abussing/uploadfromR/README.md

 ## Model Details

-For details on the exact models, please see the vignette of the scDECO R package.
+For details on the exact models, please see the vignettes of the scDECO R package.

 ## Please Cite